 By providing a voice to children in the foster care system, it is our goal to promote the timely placement of the children we serve into safe, permanent homes.
 Since 2001, the staff and volunteers at CASA have worked tirelessly to not only protect the best interests of the children we serve but also to ensure the rights of all children in foster care.

-Since the establishment of CASA/Prince George’s County, the organization has grown to serve approximately 150 children and youth annually.
+Since the establishment of CASA/Prince George’s County, the organization has grown to serve over 180 children and youth annually.
 Major accomplishments include:

 - 2017 CASA named “One of the Best” nonprofits in the region by the Catalogue for Philanthropy